 As you embark on any construction project, there are many different tasks required before you even think of the building something new.
 Many of these tasks may require the skill set and knowledge of various different specialists – but wouldn’t it be great if you could source just ONE company to be your one-stop-shop throughout the entire project?
 Well with Thompsons of Prudhoe, you can.

 Here at Thompsons of Prudhoe, we are able to offer a fully comprehensive Site Clearance and Reclamation service no matter how big or small your land may be or project in question.
-Our extensive knowledge and practical experience of waste management has been developed for over 70 years now, putting us in good stead for helping our clients clear, reclaim and remediate any site to prepare it for its desired use.
+Our extensive knowledge and practical experience of waste management have been developed for over 73 years now, putting us in good stead for helping our clients clear, reclaim and remediate any site to prepare it for its desired use.

-What is Site Clearance?
+What is Site Clearance In Construction?

 Site clearance is essentially going back to the drawing board.
 It involves the removal of waste to ensure that an area or stretch of land is free from any hazards and starting from a blank canvas – before preparing the land for its desired use.